Vacation rentals in Sedona

 It’s not easy to stand out in the Grand Canyon’s home state, but Sedona is a geological wonder in its own right.
 Outdoor enthusiasts come from all over the world to explore the area’s expansive buttes and deep canyons whose sandstone rocks are an unusual rusty red hue.
 In addition to Sedona’s spectacular natural skyline, the area’s other big draw is something that can’t be seen: Its energy vortexes, geomagnetic spirals that some people believe to be healing and invigorating.
 That gives Sedona a distinct New Age flavor.
 Expect to find plenty of crystal shops and day spas alongside art galleries and craft boutiques in the low-slung, Southwestern-style buildings around town.

-Top things to do in Sedona
+What are the top things to do in Sedona?

 Bell Rock